ID Your Boat!

-Each year the Coast Guard and other search-and-rescue agencies deal with a multitude of small vessels—mostly kayaks, canoes and rowing skiffs—that are found adrift in open water or beached alongshore.
+Each year, the Coast Guard and other search-and-rescue agencies deal with a multitude of small craft—mostly kayaks, canoes and rowing skiffs—that are found adrift in open water or grounded with no one aboard.

 Many of these vessels bear no identification, making it impossible to contact the owner to determine if anyone might have fallen overboard or had otherwise been separated from the vessel and in need of assistance.
 In many cases, S&R personnel must assume that someone is in trouble, leading to a time-consuming—and costly—search operation.

-A simply way to avoid such a scenario is to write your name, phone number and email address on the hull of your kayak, canoe or skiff using an indelible marker.
+A simple way to avoid such a scenario is to write your name, phone number, and email address on the hull of your kayak, canoe, or skiff using an indelible marker.
 You can also apply a stick-on label with contact information (available at many marine stores), or you can simply place a business card inside a watertight bag and affix it to your boat.